Homework 4 Due Date: 2025-08-06 23:59:59 Submission: via GitLab repo

 your hw4.md

 file. - Dynamic application security testing (DAST) is a method of testing an application for security vulnerabilities by examining the application in its running state.
 GVM is a popular open source tool for this.
-Install GVM on your Ubuntu system and run it against both of your systems.
+Install GVM on your Ubuntu system and run it against all of your systems.
 Document your progress in your

 hw4.md